othaime-en/decentralizedVoting/.cursorrules/tasks.md

 This document tracks the progress of improvements to the Devote decentralized voting application.
 It serves as our project memory to help with future tasks.

 ## Completed Tasks
-- [ ] *None yet*
+- [x] Remove hardcoded credentials from server.js
+- [x] Create documentation for environment variables setup
+- [x] Add dotenv package to email server

 ## In Progress Tasks
-- [ ] Create environment variables setup for email server credentials
+- [ ] Implement input validation and sanitization

 ## To Do Tasks

 ### Phase 1: Security & Fundamentals
-- [ ] Remove hardcoded credentials from server.js
-- [ ] Create `.env` file for environment variables
-- [ ] Implement input validation and sanitization
 - [ ] Add CSRF protection to the email server
 - [ ] Set up proper error handling and logging structure
 - [ ] Set up TypeScript conversion scaffolding